1. Home

 Term of undertaking

-If the person you sponsor is accompanied by their minor child, the duration of your undertaking toward the child varies according to the child’s age:
+If the person you're sponsoring is accompanied by a dependent child, the term of your undertaking to that child varies according to their age.

 Child under age 16